cesarderio/Scripts/Linux_Bash/Bash_VirtualBox/README.md

 ## Description

-The `VBox_Install` script automates the process of installing VirtualBox on a Linux system.
-After installation, the script also fetches and installs the VirtualBox extension pack for version 6.1.38.
-To enhance the user's experience, the script also ensures that VirtualBox is conveniently placed in the dock/desktop as a favorite application.
+The `VBox_Install` scripts, `VBox6_Install` and `VBox7_Install`, automate the installation of VirtualBox on Linux systems.
+Choose between version 6 and the newer version 7.
+Each script installs the respective version of VirtualBox,as well as fetching and installing the corresponding extension pack.
+To enhance usability, the scripts ensure that VirtualBox is conveniently placed in the dock/desktop as a favorite application, making it easily accessible for the user.

 ## Prerequisites